 Phil became the President of the Rockwall Economic Development Corporation in August 2018.
-He is excited to continue to build off of the REDC’s momentum in light industrial development, while exploring the possibility of further efforts related to office development and the attraction of high quality jobs.
-Phil and his wife Allison are Rockwall residents and are looking forward to growing roots in the community.”
+He is excited to continue to build off of the REDC’s momentum in light industrial development while exploring the possibility of further efforts related to office development and the attraction of high-quality jobs.
+Phil and his wife Allison are proud to be Rockwall residents.

 Ready to make the move?
 Let’s talk.